-Military Veterans Reported a Limited use of Sun Protection on Deployments
+Military Veterans Report Limited use of Sun Protection

 Despite working multiple hours per day in direct sunlight, U.S. military veterans who were deployed to Iraq and Afghanistan reported limited use of sun protection, found a new study from Vanderbilt University.